MarHai/ScrapeBot/README.md

 - **BrowserWidth** and **BrowserHeight** define (in pixels) the size of the browser window to emulate.
 Use 1024 and 768 if unsure.
 - For screenshots to be taken and stored locally, a **ScreenshotDirectory** could be specified.
 Default is the ```screenshots/``` sub directory.
 Alternatively, you can upload screenshots to an Amazon S3 bucket.
 In this case, go ahead and configure *AWSaccess*, *AWSsecret*, and *AWSbucket* under Database, this setting is then ignored.

+## Replicability
+ScrapeBot offers to export recipes into JSON-encapsulated files.
+These files are called `.sbj` files (as in **S**crape**B**ot **J**SON) and include all necessary specifications for a recipe, its individual steps and values.
+Note, that these files do not include any runtime information, such as instances, runs, logs, or collected data.

+However, `.sbj` files can also be imported into the system.
+As such, they depict an easy way to publish replicable recipes for other scholars to build upon.

+To get you started easily on ScrapeBot, you can find a couple of import-ready `.sbj` files under [recipes/](recipes).

 ## Further information
 ScrapeBot uses [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/) for its browser emulations.
 As such, it is capable to run with a broad variety of browsers.